 Collaborative divorce is a non-litigated settlement process in which the spouses, lawyers, a neutral mental health professional, and a neutral financial professional work together to reach an interest-based settlement.
 The lawyers advocate for their clients, but do so in a constructive, civilized manner.

 Everyone involved in the process must abide by a contract which outlines behavior and communication.

-My experience is that those who decide to “plant” themselves in this process have the opportunity for personal growth, and yes, “blooming.”
+My experience as an Orlando collaborative divorce lawyer is that those who decide to “plant” themselves in this process have the opportunity for personal growth, and yes, “blooming.”
 Unlike litigated divorce, collaborative divorce gives spouses the opportunity to work toward a settlement, not talking through their lawyers, but talking to each other.

 Extra-legal issues – those “human issues” that are so often dismissed in a litigated case – have the space to be expressed.
 More often than not it is these very human issues that are the stumbling block to resolution.
 This process gives those issues room to be heard, so that all involved may have a deeper understanding of the interests of each spouse.
 It can be quite enlightening for all involved.

 In the two collaborative divorce cases I just finished, I have seen the overwhelming benefits of committing to this process.
 My clients, both women, have come out on the other side smiling.
 Where once there was uncertainty and trepidation, now lies confidence and hope.
 I happen to like and appreciate these women and it gladdens my heart to see them doing so well after reaching a settlement.